Save

 So while some are currently feeling guilty about failed New Year’s resolutions and others are fretting over six more weeks of Lent, I thought a few words of wisdom from an expert might help.

-Sally also offered a quick recipe for portion-controlled granola bites that satisfy a sweet craving and make a perfect pre-workout fuel.
-I, for one, am frequently guilty of wanting “just a bite” of something sweet, and my kids love the store-bought chewy granola bars.
-So we seemed like ideal testers for Sally’s bite-size treats.
-These wholesome snacks are easy to make and loaded with protein, whole grains, and healthy fats.
-And while naturally sweetened with honey, there are just enough chocolate chips to satisfy a penchant for chocolate.
+Sally also offered a quick recipe for portion-controlled, granola-like bites that satisfy a sweet craving and are perfect pre-workout fuel.
+I, for one, frequently crave a bite of something sweet, and my kids love the store-bought chewy granola bars.
+As such, we seemed like ideal testers for Sally’s bite-size treats.

 Chewy granola bar meets cookie batter in these easy-to-make bites, which include whole oats and a whopping half cup of heart-healthy flax meal.
+Save

 No-Bake Energy Bites (healthy yet taste a lot like cookie dough!)

 We think these taste like a cross between a chewy granola bar and cookie batter while managing to include a whopping half cup of heart-healthy flax meal.
 If you store your peanut butter in the fridge, it will be easier to mix if allowed to come to room temperature first.
+Yield: 26-28 balls

 Ingredients